jconorgrogan/Interesting-Combinatorial-Integral-equivalence-/README.md

 Found an interesting recursive sequence which led me to an integral that also matches the output.
 The output of each is quite interesting; they output the factorial sequence (1, 1, 2, 6, 24 all multiplied by e) as well as the total number of permutations of all subsets of an n-set (A000522).

+**Starting Conditions:**
+You can think of e-1 starting condition as the  proxy for the full growth of something (any process that grows continuously at a constant rate.) for each time period, excluding the original "principal".
+In other words, what you get leftover when you perform a number of transformations.
+**Stretching + Shrinking**
+**Stretching (Multiplication):** The term \( (n+1)u_n \) suggests that as \( n \) increases, the stretching factor (multiplication by \( n+1 \)) grows significantly.
+This factor becomes larger with each step, implying exponential growth.

+**Shrinking (Subtraction):** The constant subtraction of 1, on the other hand, represents a fixed, linear decrement in each step.
+This shrinking effect remains constant throughout the sequence.

 <img width="788" alt="image" src="https://github.com/jconorgrogan/Interesting-Combinatorial-Integral-equivalence-/assets/130090573/da135b75-0681-4d4f-b26b-12bba18f3a9e">